Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 You can manage the extra annotations of the different Kubernetes objects deployed by Qovery directly from the Qovery console.

-You can access the extra annotations configuration by opening the `Annotations` section within the organization settings.
+In order to have a centralized section to manage the annotations, you can create annotation groups in the `Annotations` section within the organization settings and then link them to the services.

+As a Qovery service is mapped to multiple Kubernetes objects (pods, deployments, ingress etc..) you will be able to define the kubernetes scope.

 <p align="center">
   <img src="/img/configuration/organization/annotations_settings.png" alt="How to access your annotations section" />